assistER

 The Solution

-assistER is a mobile app that minimizes frustration and anxiety among noncritical patients, as well as the people accompanying them, during long waits in the ER by keeping them well informed through real-time updates, alongside features meant to help them be more proactive.
+assistER is a mobile app that minimizes frustration and anxiety among people waiting in the ER by keeping them well informed and making them fuller partners in their health care experience.

 My Motivation

-In the fall of 2022, my doctor had me visit the ER for tests related to what eventually turned out to be just a migraine.
-I waited more than nine hours and often felt ignored or forgotten.
-Other patients also appeared frustrated.
-I wanted to do something to channel that frustruation productively.
+In the fall of 2022, my primary care physician had me visit the ER for tests related to what turned out to be just a migraine.
+I waited more than nine hours and often felt neglected or even forgotten.
+Other patients were similarly frustrated.
+Some, in fact, took their frustration out on the receptionists.
+I wanted channel my frustration into something constructive.

 My Process

-I’d heard doctors themselves say that the US hospital system was a tough beast to wrangle, particularly in terms of patient privacy laws.
-I wasn’t a medical or legal professional, but even if I developed a solution that couldn’t readily be implemented, it would be an act of patient advocacy.
+I knew that the US health care system was a maze, particularly in terms of patient privacy laws, and I wasn’t a medical or legal professional.
+But even if I developed a solution that couldn’t readily be implemented, it would at least be an act of patient advocacy.
+I therefore took my time studying the problem, then developed a proof-of-concept for a mobile app.

 The Literature

-I had strong feelings about my own ER experience, but I needed to understand ER wait times in a broad context.
-I sought out existing data related to ERs from the past 10 years, consulting medical journals, news stories, and health care websites.
+I had strong feelings about my own ER experience, of course, but I wanted to understand the problem of ER wait times in a broad context.
+I sought out existing data from the past 10 years, consulting medical journals, news stories, and health care websites.

 Key findings: